-- 6.43 All contract award decisions taken by Cabinet and Key Decisions taken by Corporate Directors are subject to scrutiny under the Council's procedures for call in set out in Part 3 Overview and Scrutiny Procedure Rules of this Constitution. - 6.44 The successful Candidate must be notified that contract award is subject to call in and award must not be confirmed until the call in period has expired, or if the decision is called in the procedures following call in have been completed. - Where the award of a contract or Framework Agreement is subject to the Regulations the procedures for notification of Candidates and a standstill period must be followed in respect of the award. - 6.46 If an award decision is challenged in any way the Responsible Officer must not proceed with the award the contract and must refer immediately to the Chief Legal and Monitoring Officer.
+- 13.7 All Relevant Contract award decisions taken by Cabinet and Key Decisions taken by Directors are subject to scrutiny under the Council's procedures for call in set out in Part 3, Section 5 Overview and Scrutiny Procedure Rules of this Constitution. - 13.8 The successful Candidate/Supplier must be notified that Relevant Contract award is subject to call in and award must not be confirmed until the call in period has expired, or if the decision is called in the procedures following call in have been completed. - 13.9 Where the award of a Relevant Contract is subject to the Procurement Legislation the procedures for notification of Candidates/Suppliers and a standstill period must be followed in respect of the award. - 13.10 If an award decision, including after the contract has been awarded, is challenged in any way the Responsible Officer must not proceed with the award the Relevant Contract and must refer immediately to the Chief Legal and Monitoring Officer.

-7 CONTRACTS AND CONTRACT MANAGEMENT
+14. CONTRACTS AND CONTRACT MANAGEMENT